bahumuhawa/electronics_app/electro_app/readme.md

-## Electronics Apps: Alexa, Cortana, Siri(virtual assistants)
+## Electronics Apps: Alexa, Cortana, and Siri (virtual assistants)

-Explore a small project of virtual assistants (Alexa, Cortana, Siri) with interactive cards, powered by React for a seamless experience.
+Explore a small project of virtual assistants (Alexa, Cortana, and Siri) with interactive cards, powered by React for a seamless experience.

-Getting started to use Electronics App, follow these simple steps:
+To get started using the Electronics App, follow these simple steps:

 1. Clone the Electronics App respository from github: https://github.com/bahumuhawa/electronics_app.git
 2. Open the project